 SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Heron Therapeutics, Inc. of Class Action Lawsuit and Upcoming Deadline – HRTX

-NEW YORK, June 26, 2019 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Heron Therapeutics, Inc. (“Heron” or the “Company”) (NASDAQ: HRTX) and certain of its officers.
-The class action, filed in United States District Court, for the Southern District of California, and indexed under 19-cv-01038, is on behalf of a class consisting of all persons and entities who purchased or otherwise acquired Heron securities between October 31, 2018 and April 30, 2019, both dates inclusive (the “Class Period”), seeking to recover damages caused by Defendants’ violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”) and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.
+NEW YORK, July 01, 2019 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Heron Therapeutics, Inc. (“Heron” or the “Company”) (NASDAQ: HRTX) and certain of its officers.
+The class action, filed in United States District Court for the Southern District of California and indexed under 19-cv-01038, is on behalf of a class consisting of all persons and entities who purchased or otherwise acquired Heron securities between October 31, 2018 and April 30, 2019, both dates inclusive (the “Class Period”), seeking to recover damages caused by Defendants’ violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”) and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.

 [Click here for information about joining the class action]